-But Isla Cozumel is still Mexico Dropdown content's Caribbean jewel, perched just a few miles off the coast of the Quintana Roo mainland, and there’s so much more to this island than day-trippers can explore.
-Stay a little longer, and you’ll discover a little piece of paradise of the Mexican coast – here’s how to spend your time there.
+Isla Cozumel is Mexico's Caribbean jewel, perched just a few miles off the coast of the Quintana Roo mainland.
+Mexico, known as one of the cheapest places to travel in the world, offers, even more, to explore on this island beyond what day-trippers experience.
+Stay a little longer, and you’ll discover a little piece of paradise on the Mexican coast – here are the 15 best things to do in Cozumel.

 You can explore with experienced dive teams, or if you’re not qualified, you can try SNUBA – a no-experience-required alternative to scuba diving that allows you to explore the ocean’s depths with an oxygen supply that floats on the surface.

 There’s also the Atlantis Submarine, an underwater ship that will take you among many species of fish and other sea creatures as well as a sunken ship.

 Rough Guides tip: If you are most interested in beach time as well as diving in Mexico, try our tailor-made trip to Baja: Pacific Coast Paradise.
 The area is home to mountains, deserts and thousands of kilometres of gorgeous Pacific coastline.
 Come here to explore, snorkel, dive or do a spot of whale watching (in season).
 Otherwise, sit back and relax on its soft sandy shores.